iperez319/fritter/README.md

 **Throws**

 - `403` if user is not logged in
-- `404` if the parent could not be found
+- `404` if the parent or author could not be found

 #### `DELETE /api/comments/:commentId` - Deletes a given comment